King's Cross and St are two connected rail terminals, from which you can travel across the UK and to Europe.

 King’s Cross is one of London’s most newly regenerated areas.
 With 50 new buildings, 20 new streets and 10 new public squares, it is a dynamic and exciting place to be.
-As indication, Google's UK office is due to move here in 2016, The Guardian newspaper headquarters are already here, and the Eurostar now connects London with mainland Europe.
+As indication, businesses such as Google UK and The Guardian newspaper have set up London headquarters here, and the Eurostar connects London with mainland Europe.

 King's Cross was named after a huge monument of King George IV in 1835, which stood where King's Cross station - designed by the architect Lewis Cubitt – now resides.
 Following the Second World War, this busy industrial district underwent economic decline and, by the 1990s, was in need of regeneration.